ItsLJcool/codename-website/wiki/modding/editors/chart.md

 The `Strumlines` can be edited here, but it's easier to do it when already editing the chart.
 What each of the parameters do will be explained later.

 Once done, press `Save & Close`.
-The game will create your files and freeze, so close the game and reopen the chart editor to start editing.
+The game will create your files.

 If you want, you may also add variants (ex. pico mixes) to songs.
 Select the `Add Variation` option:
 <div style="display: flex; justify-content: center;">